nilscox/zetecom/extension/README.md

-# Réagir à l'information - browser extension
+# Zétécom - browser extension

 This extension's purpose is to inject an iframe in some websites, displaying a comments area where all messages must respect a set of rules to ensure constructive debates.